justmoon/constitute/README.md

 You can also change how your dependencies are instantiated.
 There are three built-in policies:

 * `Singleton` - The default.
 Your dependency is instantiated once per container.
 * `Global` - Like a singleton, except the same instance is used even across containers. **Warning: Use of globals is generally discouraged.
-According to some, globals are ok for very specific use cases, such as clocks and loggers.**
+According to [some](http://www.ibm.com/developerworks/webservices/library/co-single/index.html), globals are ok for very specific use cases, such as loggers.**
 * `Transient` - Your dependency is instantiated every time it is resolved.

 To use a different constitutor, simply return it from the `constitute` method: